tymyrddin/blue-net/source/docs/miner/miner.md

 (optimisation, alteration or operation mode modification).
 You can always [check the changelog](https://www.netresec.com/?page=NetworkMiner).

-**Since there are some significant differences between the versions, the given VM has both of the major versions (v1.6 and v2.7).**

 Of course, as the program version increases, it is expected to increase feature increase and scope.
 The significant differences between versions 1.6 and 2.7: